Subjective Causality in Choice: Endogenous Datasets

-With data that contains a small enough fraction of patients who received the drug, the doctor often does not intervene because her misspecified model concludes that plaque buildups lead to good health.
-While this is true in that dataset, taking the drug is unambiguously superior, as she would realize if a larger fraction took it.
-Interpreting the choices as the steady state of a learning process, such a DM exhibits status quo bias \citep{SamuelsonZeckhauser88}, a tendency toward ``maintaining one's current or previous decision,'' and congruence bias \citep{Wason1960Congruence} by failing to test the alternative hypothesis that the drug is better than not intervening.
+If we interpret the choice rule as the steady state of a learning process, then the above DM exhibits two biases.
+First, she exhibits status quo bias \citep{SamuelsonZeckhauser88}, a tendency toward ``maintaining one's current or previous decision.''
+Second, she exhibits congruence bias \citep{Wason1960Congruence} by failing to test the alternative hypothesis that the other workforce size is better.